jupyter-book/jupyter-book/docs/content/content-blocks.md

 > Each term must fit on one line, which may optionally be followed by a blank line, and must be followed by one or more definitions.
 > A definition begins with a colon or tilde, which may be indented one or two spaces.

-> A term may have multiple definitions, and each definition may consist of one or more block elements (paragraph, code block, list, etc.)
+> A term may have multiple definitions, and each definition may consist of one or more block elements (paragraphs, code blocks, lists, etc.)

 Here is a more complex example, demonstrating some of these features:

-Term *with Markdown*
+Term *with markdown*
 : Definition [with reference](content/definition-lists)

   A second paragraph